ruuvi/station.localization/README.md

 - French
 - Russian

 If you want to add new language and ready to help with translation send email to denis@ruuvi.com.
-We'll make preparations for new laguage.
+We'll make preparations for new language.

 ## Repository structure